EarthScope/rover/docs/maintenance.md

+---
-# Example commands to manage and maintain a repository
+title: Example commands to manage and maintain a repository
+layout: default
+---

 ## Indexing